 S.No.
-Basis of Funds Flow Statement Cash Flow Statement Difference 1 Concept an nd It is based on the broad concept It is based on the narrow concept of scope of fund, i.e. on working capital. fund i.e. cash.
+Basis of Funds Flow Statement Cash Flow Statement Difference 1 Concept and It is based on the broad concept It is based on the narrow concept of scope of fund, i.e. on working capital. fund i.e. cash.
 2 Basis of This statement is useful in This statement is useful in planning of usefulness planning of medium term and short-term funds i.e. cash and its long term sources of finance. equivalents.
-3 Basis of In this statement accounting is In this statement accounting is done accounting done on accrual basis, thus no on cash basis, thus adjustment about adjustment is required. outstanding and prepaid expenses is required.
-4 Separate Schedule of changes in working No schedule is prepared along with schedule capital is prepared along with this statement. this statement.
-5 of This statements shows sources This statement is prepared by classify preparing and applications of funds.
-Net cash inflows and outflows in difference between sources and operating, investing and financing application of funds represents activities.
-The net difference increase or decrease in working represents increase or decrease in capital. cash and cash equivalents.
+3 Basis of In this statement accounting is done on accounting done on accrual basis, thus no cash basis, thus adjustment about adjustment is required. outstanding and prepaid expenses is required.
+4 Separate Schedule of changes in working No schedule is prepared along with this schedule capital is prepared along with statement. this statement.
+5 Method of This statement is prepared by classify preparing and applications of funds.
+Net cash inflows and outflows in operating, difference between sources and investing and financing activities.
+The application of funds represents net difference represents increase or increase or decrease in working decrease in cash and cash equivalents. capital.
 6 Amendment This statement does not show Cash is a part of working capital.
-Thus improvement in cash position shown by strong fund (working capital) the cash flow statement in considered s and strength of cash can't be assessed. an improvement in working capital. assesseu.
+Thus strong fund (working capital) the cash flow statement in considered s an and strength of cash can't be assessed. improvement in working capital.